 Block By Category - this feature allows you to block groups of domains that are included in a category (example: Social, Sports, Gambling, Finance, Health, and others):

-Custom block pages - this feature allows you to set your organization's name, craft a personalized message to be displayed on the block page, and incorporate your logo that will replace the default Heimdal block page when Threat Prevention - Endpoint intercepts and blocks access to a malicious domain (or blocklisted domain).
+Custom block pages - this feature allows you to set your organization's name, craft a personalized message to be displayed on the block page, and incorporate your logo that will replace the default Heimdal block page when Threat Prevention - Network intercepts and blocks access to a malicious domain (or blocklisted domain).
 Custom block page is NOT supported when using Hybrid DNS;

 FILL CURRENT IP - automatically add your current Public IP Address in the Subnet field, getting it ready for being added as an Access Rule.

 - You can only add /32, /31, and /30 subnets;

 *WARNING: Once a new Access Rule is added for a Public IP Address or Subnet, it will be whitelisted in our database.
 Removing it from the Access Rules will stop the filtering through our DNS Servers and could cause connectivity issues on your DNS Server if you are still forwarding traffic through the Threat Prevention - Network.